- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 By S.P.
-Crawford and Rebecca C. Mandeville, MFT
+Crawford (with Rebecca C. Mandeville, MFT)

 The Story of the Difficult ‘Problem Child’

 Via the Martyr Parent Ploy, the parent or primary caregiver will repeatedly refer to the many sacrifices they’ve made for their “difficult” (and often “ungrateful”) child.
 They will exaggerate events to gain sympathy or to make somebody else feel guilty (typically their ‘problematic’ child, who in reality is being scapegoated).

 The martyr parent typically tells stories of how difficult or recalcitrant their child was while growing up.
 These stories often persist well into adulthood, with the narcissistic parent continuing to tell others how terribly taxing or ill-behaved their (now-grown) child was (or still is).